Arthur Sober, MD is a renowned expert on the diagnosis and treatment of skin cancer.

 BiographyArthur J. Sober, M.D. is board-certified in dermatology and internal medicine.
-Dr. Sober is Medical Director of Dermatology at Massachusetts General Hospital and a Professor at Harvard Medical School.
+Dr. Sober is the former Medical Director of Dermatology at Massachusetts General Hospital and a Professor at Harvard Medical School.

 Dr. Sober was born in Washington, DC, earned his BA and M.D. at George Washington University, and completed his internship and residency in internal medicine and dermatology in Boston at the Harvard Combined Residency Program.
 He has been teaching at Harvard Medical School since 1974, earning a professorship in 1996.
 He has received numerous awards, including an honorary Master of Arts degree from Harvard University, and has been involved on countless scientific program committees.